Dugong: East Africa and South Asia

-Southern Pacific outside of Australia
+Southeast Asia and the West Pacific

-A small population existed along the southern coast of China, particularly Gulf of Tonkin (Beibu Gulf), where efforts were made to protect it, including the establishment of a seagrass sanctuary for dugong and other endangered marine fauna ranging in Guangxi.
+A small population existed along the southern coast of China, particularly the Gulf of Tonkin (Beibu Gulf), where efforts were made to protect it, including the establishment of a seagrass sanctuary for dugong and other endangered marine fauna ranging in Guangxi.
 Despite these efforts, numbers continued to decrease, and in 2007 it was reported that no more dugong could be found on the west coast of the island of Hainan.
 Historically, dugongs were also present in the southern parts of the Yellow Sea.
 The last confirmed record of dugongs in Chinese waters was documented in 2008.
-In August 2022, an article published on Royal Society Open Science concluded that dugongs were functionally extinct in China, which was based on a large-scale interview survey conducted across four southern Chinese maritime provinces (Hainan, Guangxi, Guangdong and Fujian) in the summer of 2019.
+In August 2022, an article published on the Royal Society Open Science concluded that dugongs were functionally extinct in China, which was based on a large-scale interview survey conducted across four southern Chinese maritime provinces (Hainan, Guangxi, Guangdong, and Fujian) in the summer of 2019.

 In Vietnam, dugongs have been restricted mostly to the provinces of Kiên Giang and Bà Rịa–Vũng Tàu, including Phu Quoc Island and Con Dao Island, which hosted large populations in the past.
-Con Dao is now the only site in Vietnam where dugong are regularly seen, protected within the Côn Đảo National Park.
-Nonetheless, dangerously low levels of attention to conservation of marine organisms in Vietnam and Cambodia may result in increased intentional or unintentional catches, and illegal trade is a potential danger for local dugongs.
+Con Dao is now the only site in Vietnam where dugongs are regularly seen, protected within the Côn Đảo National Park.
+Nonetheless, dangerously low levels of attention to the conservation of marine organisms in Vietnam and Cambodia may result in increased intentional or unintentional catches, and illegal trade is a potential danger for local dugongs.
 On Phu Quoc, the first 'Dugong Festival' was held in 2014, aiming to raise awareness of these issues.